 Articles

-Site Speed and the Monetate Tag The Monetate tag remains as streamlined and efficient as possible and is optimized to deliver only necessary compiled code to site visitors for the experience(s) they qualify for.
-While load time is high...
+Your browser does not support HTML5 video.
+Site Speed and the Monetate Tag The Monetate tag remains as streamlined and efficient as possible and is optimized to deliver only necessary compiled code to customers for the experience(s) they qual...

 Third-Party Cookies vs. First-Party Cookies

-Cookies are small files stored locally on your computer that are designed to hold data specific to a particular client and website.
+Cookies are small files stored locally on your computer that are designed to hold data specific to a particular client and site.
 Cookies can be accessed by a server or a client computer.
-Cookies allow the server to deliver a page tailored to a ...
+Cookies allow the server to deliver a page tailored to a par...

 Action Slotting